We have practice guidance to help us modify our usual social work practice approach in the context of a measles outbreak.

 Women and girls are predominantly (but not exclusively) the victims of ‘honour’ based violence.
 Men can be punished if it is perceived that they are supporting the victim or in breach of obligations – for example, if they are in a relationship that is deemed inappropriate.
 Relatives, including females, may collude, aid and participate in the violence.

 • To hold a hui ā-whānau safely, we first need to understand the cultural and religious responsibilities and obligations within the context of the violence and the impact on any children.
 This does not excuse the violence but helps us understand the complexity of the situation.
-A victim of honour-based violence may be reluctant to admit what is happening to them because that would mean they are speaking up against family and community-held beliefs.
+A victim-survivor of honour-based violence may be reluctant to admit what is happening to them because that would mean they are speaking up against family and community-held beliefs.

 • Consult with an ethnic family violence specialist like SHAKTI for advice and guidance.